-Biological safety cabinets (BSCs) create contaminant-free working environments, protecting sensitive samples from the many impurities present in the laboratory environment.
-They also keep workers safe from the potentially hazardous or infectious samples they are working with.
+Biological safety cabinets (BSCs) are designed to protect sensitive samples from environmental contaminants and to keep workers safe from the potentially hazardous or infectious samples they are working with.
 Purchasing the right unit for your application and using it as recommended will ensure you get the most out of your BSC.
 For a list of BSC manufacturers, see our online directory: LabManager.com/BSC-manufacturers

-6 Questions to Ask When Buying a Biological Safety Cabinet:
+5 Questions to Ask When Buying a BSC:

 - What class/type of BSC do you need for your application?